Review: ProCamera App for iPhone with HDR, RAW and Low Light Mode

 I first stumbled upon ProCamera a few years ago looking for a camera app that would allow me to set shutter speed and ISO manually.
 I was used to shoot in A-mode using my DSLR.
 A-mode basically means that I set the aperture manually and the DSLR would choose the ISO and shutter speed automatically.

-That’s when I found and started to use ProCamera.
+That’s when I found and started to use ProCamera as on of my regular camera apps.
 Not only does it offer a manual mode to adjust shutter speed and ISO manually, but it also has priority modes where you set either shutter speed or ISO manually and the other setting is automatically determined by the app.

 Over time, the developers continued to improve ProCamera.
 They added an HDR shooting mode and even a dedicated mode for low light iPhone photography and so ProCamera became what it is today: A pro camera app for the iPhone that works equally well as a point and shoot camera app and as a camera app offering a vast range of manual and semi automatic controls and settings.